-During administration of screening tools such as the CESD, it is not uncommon for participants to reveal additional symptoms of depression.
+During administration of screening tools such as the CES-D, it is not uncommon for participants to reveal additional symptoms of depression.
 Participants who acknowledge significant depression should be advised to see their physician (psychiatrist or psychologist if they have one) within 48 hours so that an appropriate referral can be made.

 Participants who acknowledge suicidal thoughts to interviewers should be referred immediately to the emergency room of the nearest hospital.
 If a participant refuses to go to the emergency room, he/she should be strongly encouraged to seek care as soon as possible.
-Staff should be aware however that no participant can be made to seek care against his/her will.
+Staff should be aware however, that no participant can be made to seek care against his/her will.

-12.5 PHYSICAL ACTIVITY (PAC)
+12.5 PHYSICAL ACTIVITY (PAC) [ALL VISITS]

 Information on habitual work and leisure-time related physical activity is collected by means of the questionnaire used in previous ARIC's visits, except for Visit 2 and Visit 4.
 Read each question aloud, including the specific activity type cues that pertain to each question.
-Then, read aloud the response options (Never to Always), including the descriptive prompts related to frequency of the activity that are provided for each response option.
+Then, with a response card in front of the participant, read aloud the response options (Never to Always), including the descriptive prompts related to frequency of the activity that are provided for each response option.